Living cationic polymerization: Basics

 Living cationic polymerization is characterised by defined and controlled initiation and propagation while minimizing side-reactions termination and chain transfer.
 Transfer and termination do occur but in ideal living systems the active ionic propagating species are in chemical equilibrium with the dormant covalent species with an exchange rate much faster than the propagation rate.
 Solution methods require rigorous purification of monomer and solvent although conditions are not as strict as in anionic polymerization.

 Common monomers are vinyl ethers, alpha-methyl vinyl ethers, isobutene, styrene, methylstyrene and N-vinylcarbazole.
 The monomer is nucleophilic and substituents should be able to stabilize a positive carbocationic charge.
 For example, para-methoxystyrene is more reactive than styrene itself.

 Initiation takes place by an initiation/coinitiation binary system, for example an alcohol and a Lewis acid.
 The active electrophile is then a proton and the counter ion the remaining alkoxide which is stabilized by the Lewis acid.
 With organic acetates such as cumyl acetate the initiating species is the carbocation R+ and the counterion is the acetate anion.
-In the iodine/HI system the electrophile is again a proton and the carbocation is stabilized by the triiodide ion.
-Polymerizations with Diethylaluminium chloride rely on trace amounts of water.
+In the iodine/hydrogen iodide system the electrophile is again a proton and the carbocation is stabilized by the triiodide ion.
+Polymerizations with diethylaluminium chloride rely on trace amounts of water.
 A proton is then accompanied by the counterion Et2AlClOH−.
 With tert-butyl chloride Et2AlCl abstracts a chlorine atom to form the tert-butyl carbocation as the electrophile.
 Efficient initiators that resemble the monomer are called cationogens.
 Termination and chain transfer are minimized when the initiator counterion is both non-nucleophilic and non-basic.
 More polar solvents promote ion dissociation and hence increase molar mass.